 4. I’M STILL

-“I’m Still” is easily the most daring song on this album.
+“I’m Still” is easily the most daring song on “Goodbye & Good Riddance.”
 On it, Juice lets loose, showcasing his vocal abilities by harmonizing his ass off over this alternative trap beat.
-In my opinion, his ability to plug in some audacious singing into the right places on this vulnerable effort is what impresses me the most.

-Oh yeah, I forgot to mention, this song talks about bouncing back from a relationship by continuing to live recklessly.
+Oh yeah, I forgot to mention,” I’m Still” talks about bouncing back from a relationship by continuing to live recklessly.
 Juice’s definition of reckless is using ‘Shrooms, BTW.

 3. LEAN WITH ME

 Somehow Juice made me f**k with a song that reinvented Dem Franchise Boy’s silly ass “Lean With It, Rock With it” jam.